Instead of telling you to “stick to your values,” I’m going to tell you how to recruit people who will suck less as members of your chapter. Neat!

 Celebrate your achievements when they happen.
 Pay attention to how a new member talks about your brothers or sisters and how they talk about other fraternities or sororities.
 If they are talking smack about other fraternities/sororities before they’ve joined one then they are likely less interested in the people of your chapter and more interested in whether or not you’ll help them look cool.
 That’s a big issue when offering a lifelong friendship.

 If you disagree, or are only concerned with your social status, be honest about it.
-Say – “We don’t want genuine friends; we want to look cool until we get shut down in 3 years for recruiting jerks who don’t care about anything but their vanity” to anyone who asks about your brotherhood or sisterhood.
+Say – “We don’t want genuine friends; we want to look cool until we possibly get shut down in 3 years for recruiting jerks who don’t care about anything but their vanity” to anyone who asks about your brotherhood or sisterhood.

 What is The PNM’s Chill-to-Pull Ratio?